seananthonycarter/dotnetcore-xp-sxa-demo/README.md

     ```

-To serialize the items to disk, run dotnet sitecore ser pull
+* To serialise the Sitecore items to disk, run 'dotnet sitecore ser pull'
-To push the items from disk to the Sitecore instance, run dotnet sitecore ser push
+* To push the serialised items from disk to the Sitecore instance, run 'dotnet sitecore ser push'